 Use marinades that can help soften the steak.
 The best options for this are marinades that include acids like citrus juice or vinegar.
 If tenderizing is like chewing your steak before you eat it, marinating is like digesting it.

 This is all very easy to do at home, but when it comes to going out, it’s hard to gauge how tender a restaurant steak is before you have it.
-When you visit a restaurant for the the first time, get a taste of someone else’s steak before ordering one for your own.
+When you visit a restaurant for the first time, get a taste of someone else’s steak before ordering one for your own.

-Your dentures also have to be securely fastened in your mouth to function properly and break down steak.
+Your dentures also have to be securely fastened in your mouth to function properly and break down a steak.
 Traditional dentures just sit on your gums, not really secured in place by anything but suction.
 Dentures secured by dental implants have good stability for chewing.
-You can bring a lot of force to bear, breaking down the steak and releasing all those savory juices.
+You can bring a lot of force to bear, breaking down the steak, and releasing all those savory juices.